HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/basics/checkpointing.md

 ```

 ## Best Practices
-1. Always implement recovery mechanism using `recover_if_possible()`
+1. Always implement recovery at start of training
 2. Save metadata for tracking performance metrics
-3. Use `save_and_keep_only()` to manage disk space
+3. Use `save_and_keep_only()` to manage storage efficiently
-4. Implement custom save/load hooks for special objects using `@sb.utils.checkpoints.register_checkpoint_hooks`
+4. Implement custom save/load hooks for custom objects using `@sb.utils.checkpoints.register_checkpoint_hooks`

-## Important Warnings
+## Important Notes
-- Ensure sufficient disk space for checkpoints
+- Checkpointer automatically handles saving/loading for torch Modules and Optimizers
-- Use appropriate filters when managing multiple checkpoints
+- Custom objects can register their own save/load hooks
-- Consider validation metrics when implementing early stopping
+- Use predicates and filters for selective checkpoint management
-- Custom objects need registered checkpoint hooks for proper saving/loading
+- Parameter transfer requires careful handling of model architectures